jimmed/kuruma/README.md

 ### Generating a load order

-If you have enabled a large number of modules, you may find that determining the correct load order in your `server.cfg` file becomes tedious.
+If you have enabled a large number of resources, you may find that determining the correct load order in your `server.cfg` file becomes tedious.

-Kuruma can inspect each resource's dependencies, and so it is able to construct a dependency graph based on your enabled modules.
+Kuruma can inspect each resource's dependencies, and so it is able to construct a dependency graph based on your enabled resources.
 Using this, it can determine a load order for you.
 Run the `load-order` command to try this for yourself.

 ```bash
 kuruma load-order